pablodecm/phd_thesis/src/103_chapter_3.md

 p(z_i|\boldsymbol{\theta})
 \ p ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}, z_i) =
 p(\boldsymbol{z}_\textrm{PDF}|\boldsymbol{\theta}_\textrm{PDF})
-\sum^L_g p(z_f = g| \boldsymbol{\theta}, z_\textrm{PDF})
+\sum^{g \in L} p(z_f = g| \boldsymbol{\theta}, z_\textrm{PDF})
 p ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}, z_f = g)
 $$ {#eq:pdf_factorisation}
 where $p(z_f = g| \boldsymbol{\theta}, z_\textrm{PDF})$ is the
 relative probability of given partonic process $g$ given a parton configuration $\boldsymbol{z}_\textrm{PDF}$ and
 $p(\boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}, z_f = g)$ is the probability
-distribution function of the parton-level outcome particles for a given partonic process $g$, which is proportional to the partonic differential cross section $d\sigma(ij \rightarrow X)$.
+distribution function of the parton-level particles produced as a result of the interaction for a given partonic process $g$, which is proportional to the partonic differential cross section $d\sigma(ij \rightarrow X)$.
 This factorisation is basically a probabilistic model version of [Equation @eq:qcd_factorisation], dealing with the QCD factorisation of the parton distribution functions and the hard process differential cross section.

-Another relevant phenomena that can be explicitated in the joint distribution
+Another relevant phenomenon that can be explicitated in the joint distribution
 $p(\boldsymbol{x}, \boldsymbol{z} | \boldsymbol{\theta})$ is the effect of
 multiple hadron interactions in the collision, or pileup, as discussed in [Section @sec:pile_up].
-Given that each proton-proton interaction is independent from each other and the possible hard interaction in the bunch crossing, the effect of pileup interactions can be considered by augmenting the factor representing the conditional probability density of the detector interaction and noise as a function of the
+Given that each proton-proton interaction is independent from the others, the effect of pileup interactions can be considered by augmenting the factor representing the conditional probability density of the detector interaction and noise as a function of the